WHY AND WHEN SHOULD A GUARDIANSHIP OR CONSERVATORSHIP ACTION BE TAKEN, ESPECIALLY WHEN UNDUE INFLUENCE AND DOMINATION EXIST OR IS SUSPECTED?

 Warning Signs of Elder Abuse or Undue Influence Justifying a Guardianship

-Most often, there are warning signs virtually all of us can recognize that alert us to the fact “something isn’t right”.
-When something isn’t right with an elderly person it often means deteriorating health and/or vulnerability to the influence of others.
+Most often, there are warning signs that virtually all of us can recognize that alert us to the fact “something isn’t right”.
+When something isn’t right with an elderly person, it often means deteriorating health and/or vulnerability to the influence of others.
 The outcomes are tragic, heartbreaking, and in most cases, avoidable.
 So, let’s look at the warning signs of elder abuse.
 If you recognize any of these, consider calling me today.
-Time is not your friend, or that of the elderly victim.
+Time is not your friend, nor is it the elderly victim’s.

 - A spouse (often in a second marriage and with the assistance of his/her children by the first marriage) dumps the spouse in a nursing home and begins to withdraw large sum(s) of money or sells property and assets in secret and fails to keep the children of the institutional spouse (generally the children of the first marriage) informed in advance of decisions and actions being taken or about to be taken.

-- The elderly person is frail and feeble and needs care.
-A well-meaning “outsider” such as a neighbor, friend or health aide intervenes, resulting in a power struggle between these outsiders and family members.
-Often, there are no family members living close to the elderly person, making them vulnerable to the nice neighbor down the street.
+- The elderly person is frail and in need of care.
+A well-meaning “outsider,” such as a neighbor, friend, or health aide, intervenes, leading to a power struggle between the outsiders and family members.
+Often, no family members live close to the elderly person, leaving them vulnerable to the nice neighbor down the street.

 - The elderly person manipulates family members or others by threatening to cut them out of his or her will or promises to leave certain family members or others a larger share of the estate if they agree to the desires of the alleged incapacitated person.